devpro/fun-with-containers/presentations/gitops-101.md

 # GitOps 101

-Updated April 2022
+Created in April 2022

 ## Definition - What?

 > GitOps is an operational framework that takes DevOps best practices used for application development such as version control, collaboration, compliance, and CI/CD, and applies them to infrastructure automation [GitLab](https://about.gitlab.com/topics/gitops/)

 ## Definition - Why?